Andrew Dyas MacLean: Publishing career

-Following the end of the First World War, MacLean had joined Hugh C. MacLean Publishing and worked for the company for most of the next forty years.
+Following the end of the First World War, MacLean joined Hugh C. MacLean Publishing and worked for the company for most of the next forty years.
 Between 1932 and 1934, he served as Secretary to Prime Minister R. B. Bennett and later published his reminiscences of Bennett.

 MacLean became a director of Hugh C. MacLean Publishing in 1922 and president in 1947 after the death of his father.
 During that time he launched Canada's first photo tabloid newspaper, the Toronto News Mirror (1923–25).
 He later founded the Canadian Magazine.
-In addition he was a director of the Muskoka Navigation & Hotel Company for many years.
-In 1954 Hugh C. MacLean Publications built Canada's most modern printing plant in Don Mills.
-At the time the firm's fifteen publications had a combined readership of 145,000.
-In 1961, following a family dispute, the Board replaced MacLean as president.
-In 1964 the firm became part of Southam Business Publications..
+In addition, he was a director of the Muskoka Navigation & Hotel Company for many years.

+In 1954, Hugh C. MacLean Publications built Canada's most modern printing plant in Don Mills.
+At the time, the firm's fifteen publications had a combined readership of 145,000.
+In 1961, following a family dispute, the board replaced MacLean as president.
+In 1964 the firm became part of Southam Business Publications.